wxcctechsummit/wxcclabguides/labsnew/analyzerlab5.md

 # Exercise 5.2 Custom Dashboards

-<iframe width="1024" height="576" src="https://youtube.com/embed/MokwdERAlgc?rel=0" title="Exercise 5.2 Custom Dashboards" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1024" height="576" src="https://youtube.com/embed/wCgzv58mKTs?rel=0" title="Exercise 5.2 Custom Dashboards" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Section Information
 - Create a custom dashboard called 5.2.1_NewReportDashboard
-- Create a custom dashboard using previous lab reports and call it 5.2.2_CL21HOLCCT2108Dashboard
+- Create a custom dashboard using previous lab reports named in video 5.2.2_CL21HOLCCT2108Dashboard

 1. Navigate to the Dashboards section of Analyzer and `Create New` Dashboard
 2. Drag dashboards according to the video instruction to the work canvas and position to your liking